 - 1 teaspoon vanilla extract

-- Preheat oven to 300 degrees.
+- Preheat oven to 300 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

-- In a large bowl, add oats, peanuts, and cinnamon.
+- In a large bowl, add oats and peanuts.
 Stir to combine, then set aside.

 - In a small saucepan over medium-low heat, add peanut butter and honey.
-Stir until peanut butter is melted and ingredients are incorporated.
-Remove from heat, add vanilla and stir to combine.
+Stir until peanut butter is melted and ingredients are incorporated (or, carefully heat in the microwave until warm and melted).
+Remove from heat, add vanilla and salt, stirring to combine.
 Pour over dry ingredients.
 Toss until evenly coated.

 - Pour mixture onto lined baking sheet and spread into an even layer.
-Place into oven and bake for 30 minutes, stirring once halfway through.
+Bake for 30-35 minutes, rotating pan once halfway through.

 - Remove from oven and allow to cool completely on baking sheet.
 Granola will continue to harden as it cools.
 Store in an airtight container at room temperature.

-- Old fashioned oats can be substituted with quick cook oats, but they will take less time to bake.
-Stir your quick cook granola after 10 minutes, and check them again at 20 minutes.
+- Old fashioned oats are highly recommended, but can be substituted with quick cook oats.
+They'll take less time to cook because they're thinner - about 20 minutes.